omkar787/SoPhish/README.md

 # SoPhish
    A Hub where you will find all the popular social media clone for Phishing attacks

+# How to propose changes
+  - Fork this repository.
+  - A copy of this repo is created in below your username.
+  - Clone the copy of the repo.
+  - Do necessary changes and then push it to GitHub.
+  - Navigate to the repo on GitHub and open a PR

 # Contributing guidelines